VSLCatena/VSLCatena-App/README.md

 The repositories are the implementations of the repositories defined by the domain layer.
 They are responsible for the retrieval and storage of data.
 They use the data sources to retrieve and store data.

 #### Data sources
 The data sources are the classes that define how the data is retrieved and stored.
-They are used by the repositories to retrieve and store data.
+This returns raw models, which should then be mapped to the domain models in the repositories through mappers.
+Both remote services (API endpoints) and local storage are data sources.

 #### Models
 The models are the objects that we receive from backend.
 These are raw objects that are not used by the rest of the app.
 They are used by the mappers to convert them to the models defined by the domain layer.